PROTECTION OF YOUR PERSONAL DATA

 7. Who has access to your personal data and to whom is it disclosed?

-Access to your personal data is provided to the Commission staff responsible for carrying out this processing operation and to authorised staff according to the “need to know” principle.
+Access to your personal data is provided to the Commission staff responsible for carrying out this processing operation and to authorised staff, including contractor staff working on the Publications Office’s premises, according to the “need to know” principle.
 Such staff abide by statutory, and when required, additional confidentiality agreements.
-No personal data is processed on the contractor's servers.

 The information we collect will not be given to any third party, except to the extent and for the purpose we may be required to do so by law.

 8. What are your rights and how can you exercise them?